robhansen-gemini/assurity-assignment/README.md

   ![](report/graph-5.png)

-Latency is defined as the time from just before sending the request to just after receiving the first part of the response, whereas response time is the time from just before sending the request to just after receiving the last part of the response, and therefore includes server processing time.
+Latency is defined as the time from just before sending the request to just after receiving the first part of the response, and provides an idea of network delay time.
+Response time is the time from just before sending the request to just after receiving the last part of the response, and unlike latency includes server processing time.
 The graphs show that server processing time only adds a fraction of additional time to the request (<10ms).